 This Prospectus has been prepared on the basis that any offer of the Notes in any Member State (each, a Relevant Member State) of the European Economic Area (the EEA) will be made pursuant to an exemption under the Prospectus Directive, as implemented in that Relevant Member State, from the requirement to publish a prospectus for offers of the Notes.
-Accordingly, any person making or intending to make an offer in that Relevant Member State of the Notes may only do so in circumstances in which no obligation arises for the Issuer to publish a prospectus pursuant to Article 3 of the Prospectus Directive, in each case, in relation to such offer.
-The Issuer has not authorised, nor does it authorise, the making of any offer of the Notes in circumstances in which an obligation arises for the Issuer to publish or supplement a prospectus for such offer.
+Accordingly, any person making or intending to make an offer in that Relevant Member State of the Notes may only do so in circumstances in which no obligation arises for the Issuer or any Manager to publish a prospectus pursuant to Article 3 of the Prospectus Directive, in each case, in relation to such offer.
+Neither the Issuer nor any Manager has authorised, nor do they authorise, the making of any offer of the Notes in circumstances in which an obligation arises for the Issuer or any Manager to publish or supplement a prospectus for such offer.
 As used herein, the expression Prospectus Directive means Directive 2003/71/EC, as amended (including by Directive 2010/73/EU).